 1. The “Visa-Free Circle” Revolution (免签朋友圈)

-The primary catalyst for this boom is undoubtedly the radical simplification of entry requirements.
+The primary catalyst for this boom is the radical simplification of entry requirements.
 China has been aggressively expanding what locals call its “Visa-Free Circle” (免签朋友圈 - Miǎnqiān péngyǒuquān).

 Unilateral Openness